What Is Dementia? Stages, Types, Treatments, & Care

-Despite the fact that a cure for dementia doesn't currently exist, there is reason to hope.
+Even though a cure for dementia doesn't currently exist, there is reason to hope.
 Scientists and researchers continue to discover potential new avenues of treatment that may lead to a cure within the next few decades.
 So if you or someone you love has been diagnosed with dementia, it may be worth looking into clinical trials for experimental or leading-edge treatments.
 A few examples of promising treatment possibilities being researched include:

 - Stop smoking